-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2024

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to

-Commission file number: 001-36571

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 20-4827488 (I.R.S.
-Employer Identification No.)

-101 Hartwell Avenue Lexington, Massachusetts (Address of principal executive offices)

-02421 (Zip Code)

-Registrant's telephone number, including area code: (781) 761-4646

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 TTOO The Nasdag Capital Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

-Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\mathbf{X}$ Emerging growth company If an emerging growth company indicate by check mark if the registr ant has el ected not to use the extended transition period for complying with an v ne

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant of Section 13(a) of the Exchange Act $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of August 5, 2024, the registrant had 17,479,954 shares of common stock outstanding.
+1934 For the e quarterly period ended September 30, 2024 R ☐ TRANSITION REPORT PURSUANT T 1934 O SECTION 13 3 OR 15(d) OF THE SECURITIES EXCH ANGE ACT OF For the tr ansition period fro m to Commission file n umber: 001-36571 $\mathbf{T}{i}^{2}$ 2 Biosys tems, Inc. • as specified in its charter) Delaware 20-4827488 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 101 Hartwell Avenue Lexington, Massachusetts (Address of principal executive offices) 02421 (Zip Code) lephone number, in cluding area code: (781) 761-4646 Securities registered pursuant to Section 12(b) of the Act: Trading Nove of each system or an which Title of each class Common Stock, par value \$0.001 Symbol(s) TTOO Name of each exchange on which The Nasdaq Capital Mark Indicate by check mark whether the registrant (1) has file during the preceding 12 months (or for such shorter perior requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submit Regulation S-T ( $\S 232.405$ of this chapter) during the precedes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large at emerging growth company.
+See the definitions of "large at company" in Rule 12b-2 of the Exchange Act.: Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company $\boxtimes$ Emerging growth company If an emerging growth company, indicate by check mark to revised financial accounting standards provided pursua omplying with any new Indicate by about mark whather the registrent is a shall of ompany (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\square$ × indicate by theth mark whether the registrant is a shell to